Pricing

 Claude Code can also sit near the app subscription conversation when a developer uses eligible Claude access interactively.
 That does not erase API pricing.
 Teams should ask whether the work happens in the Claude product experience, in Claude Code, through Console/API keys, or across several lanes.

-API pricing and Fable 5
+API pricing, Sonnet 5, and Fable 5

 Mythos 5 should be handled differently.
 It is restricted-access, so it does not belong in ordinary self-serve budget planning.
 Enterprise and security teams should treat Mythos as an approval path that may require access review, data-handling review, and monitoring expectations.